Why Sleep Deprivation Makes Work Dangerous

 Increased Risk-Taking

 Sleep-deprived workers are more likely to engage in risky behaviors.
-In fact, studies have shown that when people are deprived of sleep, there is an increase in activity in the part of the brain that prompts risky decisions and a decrease in activity in the part of the brain that controls rational thinking.
+Studies have shown that when people are deprived of sleep, there is an increase in activity in the part of the brain that prompts risky decisions and a decrease in activity in the part of the brain that controls rational thinking.
 When sleep-deprived workers are making riskier decisions, they and their coworkers are at unnecessary risk.

 What Employers Can Do to Avoid Sleep Deprivation & Work Accidents